 - Dry skin

-- Exacerbated skin conditions like eczema or psoriasis
+- Worsening skin conditions, like eczema or psoriasis

-And those are the common symptoms of excessively dry air with adults.
+And those are the common symptoms of dehydrated air in adults.
 Can you imagine the impact of dry air on a newborn or infant?
 While the little sneezes might be a normal response, you don’t want your baby to have dry, itchy skin or any other issues due to dry air.

 The optimal range of relative humidity (RH) for your home is between 40% and 60%.
-When RH levels sit below 40%, you or your small child will experience the mild to severe symptoms listed above.
-When RH levels exceed 50%, the surplus moisture creates a breeding ground for mold, dust mites, bacteria, and other unwanted entities.
-It is best to ensure humidity levels remain within optimal range to ensure the health and safety of you and your family.
+When RH levels sit below 40%, the dry air can cause discomfort.
+When RH levels exceed 60%, the surplus moisture creates a breeding ground for mold, dust mites, bacteria, and other unwanted contaminants.
+It is best to ensure humidity levels remain within optimal range to keep your family comfortable and healthy.

-Your sweet pea’s immune system is rapidly developing during their first year of life; by nature, an underdeveloped immune system is more prone to illness.
-The only way to prevent your child from developing a cold or a flu is to kindly ask family, friends, and loved ones to refrain from visiting your baby if they are sick, feel early symptoms of illness, or have recently been around someone else who is sick.
+To prevent your child from developing a cold or the flu, kindly ask family, friends, and loved ones to refrain from visiting your baby if they are sick, feel early symptoms of illness, or have recently been around someone else who is sick.
 Seasonal flu shots and frequent hand-washing can also help keep your baby healthy.

 Why Do Infants Have Stuffy Noses?

-- Amniotic fluid clogging the nasal airway.
-Babies take “practice” breaths in the womb from 10 weeks on.
-These practice breaths fill the lungs with amniotic fluid rather than oxygen (which we discussed is supplied by the umbilical cord).
-Remnants of amniotic fluid can remain in the nasal cavity after birth clogging the airway.
+- Amniotic fluid clogging the nasal airway: Babies take “practice” breaths in the womb from 10 weeks on.
+These practice breaths fill the lungs with amniotic fluid rather than oxygen.
+Remnants of amniotic fluid can remain in the nasal cavity after birth, clogging the airway.

-- Small nose, small airway.
-Your little sugar might not actually be congested, but they may sound congested as a result of a small airway.
+- Tiny nose, small airways: Babies can sound congested even when not because they have small airways.
 A small airway can only suction a small amount of air, which makes their breathing sound stuffy.

-- Deep breathing.
-While this sounds counterintuitive, deep breathing is an irregular occurrence in newborns.
-Deep breaths vibrate the nasal airway, which makes your sweetie pie sound stuffy, even if their passages are perfectly clear.
+- Deep breathing: While this sounds counterintuitive, deep breathing is an irregular occurrence in newborns.
+Deep breaths vibrate the nasal airway, which makes your sweetie pie sound stuffy, even if their passages are clear.

 When to Call the Doctor

 Mild congestion is normal, but it can be frustrating for babies and worrisome for parents.
 In most cases, congestion will clear up on its own through the body’s natural healing process.
-You should call a doctor if your newborn’s congestion interferes with feeding or nursing, and/or if your baby has a rectal temperature of 100.4 or higher.
+However, you should call a doctor if your newborn is sneezing a lot, their congestion interferes with feeding or nursing, or if your baby has a rectal temperature of 100.4 or higher.

 Saline drops and a suction bulb are great medicine cabinet essentials for “just in case,” as they can help loosen mucus and ease congestion.
 Saline is a gentle purified salt solution that loosens mucus in the nasal cavity for easy breathing, and the suction bulb helps gently remove some of the mucus that the baby can’t blow out.